LynkAppVersion2/lynk_up_server/pull_request_template.md

     [x] Refactor

 ## Description of Change:

-Description:
+Description...

 ## Requested feedback:

 I'd like feedback on...

+## Additional Notes:

+Notes...